Frequently asked questions

 Can I do an exchange?

 Yes.
-Exchange programmes to other universities can be arranged through 360 International.
+Exchange programmes with other universities can be arranged through 360 International

 I’m doing the ACE homeschool programme – what are the requirements?

-Can I start a conjoint after Part I?
+Can I start a conjoint in engineering after Part I?

-Yes, students may begin a conjoint after Part I. However, a conjoint must be started before 270 points have been completed in the BEHON, so the latest that most BE(Hons) students can start a conjoint is by the beginning of Part III.
+Yes, students may begin a conjoint after studying Part I. The latest that most engineering students can start a conjoint is by the beginning of Part III.

-Can I change back to a single BE(Hons) degree after studying a conjoint?
+Can I change back to a single Bachelor of Engineering (Honours) degree after studying a conjoint?

-Yes, Engineering conjoint students may transfer from a conjoint to the single BE(Hons) degree at any time.
+Yes, Engineering conjoint students may transfer from a conjoint to a single BE(Hons) degree at any time.

-Is there restricted entrance to the Honours year?
+Is there restricted entrance to the Engineering Honours year?

 Do I need to take chemistry if I want to do chemical and materials?